Monogatari/Documentation/configuration-options/game-configuration/internationalization.md

 Note how we essentially duplicated our script inside this new language objects and translated it for each language.

-{% hint style="danger" %}
+> [!CAUTION]
-When saving a game, monogatari saves the `label` and `step` \(index of the statement\) it's currently on.
+> When saving a game, monogatari saves the `label` and `step` (index of the statement) it's currently on.
 For saved games to be fully compatible with each other, **your different scripts should have the same label names and number of statements in them**, otherwise, a game saved in one language would be invalid if the player changed language again and tried to load it.
 If you do a [jump](../../script-actions/jump.md) to a label that exists in one translation, but does not exist in the language that the player has selected for example, they will get an error telling them that the label does not exist, so be careful when crafting your script!

-In case some differences can't be avoided, you can rely on the [next action](../../script-actions/next.md) to fill act as a filler and make all scripts have the same size.
+>
-{% endhint %}
+> In case some differences can't be avoided, you can rely on the `next` action to act as a filler and make all scripts have the same size.

 If you have your script split in multiple files, you can read more on how to configure internationalization with split files here: